A-Z of Little Parndon

 Arrangements for the Start of the Day.

-- EYFS, Years 1, 2 and 3 enter the school through the EYFS gates and make their way around to their classrooms. (with the exception of Hockney Class who still use the Small Hall door to enter)
+- EYFS, Years 1, 2 and 3 enter the school through the EYFS gates and make their way around to their classrooms.

 - Years 4, 5 and 6 to use the Lower Playground KS2 gate and make their way across the playground to their classrooms.
 Adults will also be positioned on the playground to ensure children go directly to their classrooms.